Visi On: COMDEX demo

-Tom Powers, VisiCorp's new VP of marketing, pushed for the system to be demonstrated at the fall COMDEX show in 1982.
+Tom Towers, VisiCorp's new VP of marketing, pushed for the system to be demonstrated at the fall COMDEX show in 1982.
 Others in the company were worried that the product was not ready for shipping, and that showing it so early would leave potential customers and distributors upset if it wasn't ready soon after.
 Another concern was that VisiWord was being released at the same show, and there was some worry that it might be lost in the shuffle.

 The demonstrations at COMDEX were a huge success.
 Many viewers had to be told it was not simply a movie they were watching, and Bill Gates speculated that the PC was in fact simply a terminal for a "real" machine like a VAX.
 It became one of the most talked-about products in the industry.
 However this huge success led to a number of very serious problems.

 In separate June and July 1983 Byte articles, the company mentioned a late summer 1983 release.